juliecoleman/hackbright-final-solo-project/README.md

 ## Features

 ### User account login and query
 ###### User creates an account and logs in on the homepage navbar.
 User selects options to query for gardening recommendations.
-Options include zipcode (to determine USDA plant hardiness zone), planting month, shade, soil type, soil ph, and difficulty level.
+User can hover over tooltips to receive tips on what to select for each query option.
 ![alt text](https://github.com/juliecoleman/hackbright-final-solo-project/blob/master/static/img/homepage.PNG?raw=true)

 ### User results
 ###### User receives back their plant hardiness zone based on their zipcode.
+User can hover over a tooltip to see a map of plant hardiness zones across the US.
 User also receives suggested vegetables for their garden based on the plant hardiness zone and the other query options selected.
-Each vegetable has selectable details on: how to plant (from the API Harvest Helper), when to plant for any given plant hardiness zone, preferences for soil and shade, and difficulty level.
+Each vegetable has selectable details on: how to plant (from the API Harvest Helper), when to plant for any given plant hardiness zone, preferences for shade and soil, and difficulty level.
 ![alt text](https://github.com/juliecoleman/hackbright-final-solo-project/blob/master/static/img/results.PNG?raw=true)

 ### User favorites